Frederick Francis IV: Grand Duke of Mecklenburg-Schwerin

 Frederick Francis IV succeeded his father as Grand Duke upon his death on 10 April 1897.
 He had just turned fifteen the day before.
 As he was a teenager, due to his minority, the grand duchy was governed by his uncle Duke Johann Albrecht as regent.
 Frederick Francis's mother, Grand Duchess Anastasia preferred to remain in France while he continued the long preparation to eventually assume the throne.
 The following year, his older sister, Alexandrine married the Danish Crown Prince (future King Christian X in 1912).
 His mother and younger sister Cecile visited him frequently in Dresden and during their stays, they would go out for long drives in a carriage and horses bought for him from Schwerin.
 In 1903, the young Grand Duke moved to Bonn, where he attended university and studied administration and law.
 Adolf Langfeld was appointed as his study advisor.

 On 9 April 1901 Frederick Francis came of age, ending the regency and beginning his reign in Schwerin.
 He immediately began working on a reform of the constitution, but it failed in the face of opposition from parliament.

 Marriage and issue

-On 7 June 1904, Frederick Francis married Princess Alexandra of Hanover and Cumberland in Gmunden.
-She was the second eldest daughter of Ernest Augustus, Crown Prince of Hanover, and his wife Princess Thyra of Denmark, a daughter of Christian IX of Denmark.
+On 7 June 1904, Frederick Francis married Princess Alexandra of Hanover in Gmunden.
+She was the second eldest daughter of Ernest Augustus, Crown Prince of Hanover, and his wife, Princess Thyra of Denmark, a daughter of King Christian IX.